 Green = refreshing and cool.
 Green is in the center of the color spectrum and creates a feeling of peace and harmony.
 Green produces a cool, soothing setting and helps us feel rejuvenated.

 Blue = calm and peaceful.
 Blue helps to create a relaxing mood.
 Studies have shown that blue helps to reduce blood pressure and slows breathing.
 Blue is often used to create a tranquil environment for relaxation and reflection.

 Purple = motivating and healing.
 Because purple is a combination of red and blue it has attributes of excitement and peacefulness at the same time.
 I believe purple is the ultimate color for healing and inspiration.
 When designing healthcare gardens, my favorite color combinations are purples, blues and greens.

 Setting the Mood: Colors for Outdoor Spaces.
-Author: Susan Combs Bauer, Landscape Architect and Founder of BauerCombs & Associates, Inc.
+Author: Susan Combs Bauer, Landscape Architect at BauerCombs & Associates, Inc.